nisharao321/exp6/procedure.md

 ##### These procedure steps will be followed on the simulator

-1. When you click on a Shock loss factor for a right angled bend, a new window will open as shown below. <br>
+1. When you click on a Shock loss factor for a right angled bend file, a new window will open as shown below. <br>
 <img src="images/k1.png"><br>

 2. Click on the slider to rotate so that current flows through the circuit board.<br>